- Many users reported issues with Remote Desktop and high DPI, and in this guide, we’ll show you how to fix that.

 Remote Desktop is an ancient and nifty Windows tool that can make your life so much easier in many regards.
 With it, you can manipulate more than one Desktop via the Internet connection.

 For example, let’s say that you use a high-DPI monitor and try to duplicate it to monitor with lower DPI.
 An alternative monitor will project small icons, blurry screen, and barely readable interface.

 Luckily, there’s always a solution.
 Or multiple solutions, in this case.
 So, if you’ve experienced issues with DPI on your Windows 10 PC, follow the instructions below to resolve them successfully.

-Update your system
+1. Update your system

 The first thing you should do is to make sure that your system is up to date.
 Additionally, all drivers need to be on point in order to experience optimal DPI transfer to an alternative, remote monitor.

 So, make sure to install all of the updates that are provided trough Windows Update and hope for the best.

-Log off prior to connecting
+2. Log off prior to connecting peripherals

 Another thing that’s quite important when it comes to any hardware changes, especially the ones related to monitors, is to log off before you connect peripheral devices.

 In addition, make sure that everything is set as it should by following the instructions provided by the Remote Desktop Assistant application.

-Use Manifest file
+3. Use Manifest file

 - Navigate to

 - Name the newly created value PreferExternalManifest.